-To what extent were WHO and international research ethics guidelines lived as feasible, sufficient, or best practice within culturally and otherwise diverse national and sub-national West African contexts during the West Africa Ebola crisis?
-This qualitative study explores what upholding, or trying to uphold, standards of ethical research actually meant and looked like during the Ebola outbreak, in the eyes of those directly involved in this research or its oversight.
+The qualitative study aimed to investigate whether WHO and international research ethics guidelines were feasible, sufficient, and lived as best practice across diverse West African contexts during the Ebola crisis 2014-16.
+Specifically, it explored what upholding standards of ethical research actually meant during the Ebola outbreak, in the eyes of those directly involved in this research or its oversight.

 How televisions can change disease perception & reduce stigmaView

 A brief comparison of Influenza, 1918-1919, and Ebola, 2014-2015View

 The Guinean post-Ebola research landscape Following Guinean independence, Guinea’s leaders favoured the development of technical and professional schools meant to train specialists and professionals to take over the roles formerly…View

 As part of a qualitative study, since December 2016 we have been gathering accounts of research conducted during the West Africa Ebola outbreak.
 Our focus is on stakeholders in Guinea,…View